aspose-ocr/Aspose.OCR-Documentation/python/getting-started/licensing/_index.md

 ## Purchasing a license

-Aspose.OCR for Python via .NET is licensed either by the number of developers and locations (sites) where the products will be used (_Developer_ and _Site_ licenses) or by pay-per-use (_Metered_ licenses).
+Aspose.OCR for Python via .NET is licensed either by the number of developers and locations (sites) where the products will be used (_Developer_ and _Site_ licenses).

 Read [License Types](https://purchase.aspose.com/policies/license-types) for details and [purchase a license](https://purchase.aspose.com/admin/pricing/ocr/family) that best suits your needs.